ricflams/aws-cert/clf-c02/notes/aws-clf-c02-services.md

 # 📈 Analytics

+Analytics services **collect, process, and interpret data** at any scale.
+They let you query massive datasets, stream real-time information, and build dashboards.
+Their core intent is to turn raw data into insights you can act on.

 ## ![icon](icons/Architecture-Service-Icons_07312025/Arch_Analytics/16/Arch_Amazon-Athena_16.png) Amazon Athena

 Serverless interactive query service for analyzing data in Amazon S3 using standard SQL.